 There have been at least two weddings take place at The Arch over the years that we are aware of, and at least one more marriage proposal.

 Thankyou very much to whoever The Archkeeper is.
-We did spy him one year taking The Arch out of the boot of his nondescript 80s white Japanese hatchback.
+We did spy them one year taking The Arch out of the boot of their nondescript 80s white Japanese hatchback.